AbdulJabbar1807/Winter-Arc-2025/01_Basics/README.md

     * we can use for loop to iterate through all the Key:Value pair in dicts.

 ### 4.Conditionals and Booleans-if-else statement(Next Up)
+*   Basic use case of if-else statement.
+*   Logical Operators: and, or, not.
+*   Boolean : False / True.

 ---
 **Maintained by:** Abdul Jabbar